ChainAgnostic/CAIPs/CAIPs/caip-169.md

 established in the EVM space by [EIP-2844][] or the cross-chain blockchain-based approach indexed by the [did pkh][] multicodec.
-Implementing verifiable credential exchange without DIDs may lead to a closed and limited system with limited interoperability; systems that can extend and federate over time are encouraged to build in flexibility at both the credential format level as well as the decentralized identifier level.
+Implementing verifiable credential exchange without DIDs may lead to a closed and limited system with limited interoperability or exportability; systems that can extend and federate over time are encouraged to build in flexibility at both the credential format level as well as the decentralized identifier level.

 ## Specification

-Three new JSON-RPC methods are specified under the new `creds_*` prefix.
+Three new JSON-RPC methods are specified under the new `wallet_creds_*` prefix.

 ### Verifiable Credential Proofs

 This section provides guidance on recommended [LD-Proof Suites](https://w3c-ccg.github.io/ld-proofs/) and [IANA JWS algorithm](https://www.iana.org/assignments/jose/jose.xhtml) support of embedded and external proofs for VCs.
-The designations of common VC formats in production today are taken from the [DIF Claim Format registry][] of the [Presentation Exchange][] meta-protocol specification governed by the Decentralized Identity Foundation.
+The abbreviations for common VC formats in production today are taken from the [DIF Claim Format registry][] of the [Presentation Exchange][] meta-protocol specification governed by the Decentralized Identity Foundation, while the Verifiable Credentials profile defining their proof formats are specified in the [VC spec][] itself.

 #### Embedded Proofs